The pop-up selfie camera on this phone is pure magic!

 The highlight of the phone, the 8-megapixel selfie camera lives inside the phone body and pops up when you take a selfie.
 The mechanism is sturdy and likely unlikely to break.
 I tested it carefully at first before applying more force, and I'm confident that it's anything but flimsy.
 The eject mechanism is also pretty strong too, enough to keep push away my finger that was purposely blocking it with some strength.
 When you switch from the rear dual-cameras to the front pop-up selfie, the switching speed is only slower by about half a second at most compared to the iPhone X.

 Another cool piece of engineering is the underscreen fingerprint sensor.
-Another Vivo phone, the Vivo X21 , has this, too, and honestly, I wasn't too impressed.
+Another Vivo phone, the Vivo X21 ($568 at Amazon.com), has this, too, and honestly, I wasn't too impressed.
 It was slower than an actual physical scanner, and was sometimes frustrating to use.
 However, the Nex features the third-generation Synaptics scanner, which registers my prints almost immediately, a definite improvement.

 While the X21 had face unlocking to help with the fingerprint unlock, the option isn't available on the Nex, since the selfie camera is hidden away.
 But the in-screen fingerprint reader is fast enough.